 Before heading out on the water for the season, we like to review the systems on our boat and handling procedures.
 Even experienced boaters run the risk of becoming complacent, and some boaters may simply not be aware of the nautical rules of the road.
-Understanding the terms “give-way” and “stand-on” is especially important for collision avoidance; the terminology is intended to ensure that everyone knows what to expect when boats encounter each other on the water.
+Understanding the terms “give-way”, “stand-on”, and “overtaking” is especially important for collision avoidance; the terminology is intended to ensure that everyone knows what to expect when boats encounter each other on the water.

 A boat approaching your port side is the “Give-Way vessel.”
 The Give-Way vessel is expected to change speed and/or heading to avoid a conflict and potential collision.
 The Give-Way vessel should change speed and direction early enough to make it obvious to the Stand-On vessel that evasive action is being taken to avoid a conflict.
 The “Stand-On-vessel” on the other hand is expected to remain on its course and speed.

 Conversely, when a boat is approaching you from your starboard side, they are the “Stand-On vessel” and you become the “Give-Way vessel.”
 You should alter heading and/or speed early and deliberately so that the Stand-On vessel can continue on their heading and speed.

 The Give-Way/Stand-On rule of the road is intended to avoid the situation where both vessels alter speed and heading, creating greater confusion and danger.
 If the Give-Way vessel doesn’t take early discernable action, the system won’t work.
 Keep in mind that not all boaters are aware of the Give-Way, Stand-On rule.
 If the Give-Way vessel is not taking evasive action, you will need to adjust accordingly to avoid a collision.
 Both vessels are required to take evasive action if a collision is imminent or possible.